YousefMokaddem/Static_Node_and_Express_Site/README.md

 # Static_Node_and_Express_Site
-The app can be launched by calling "npm start" from the root directory.
+The app can be launched by calling "npm start" from the root directory and navigating to localhost:4000 in your web browser.
 There is a procfile present because I have deployed the site to heroku(https://nameless-lowlands-47850.herokuapp.com/).

 style changes: